Treatment options for testicular cancer, by type and stage

-Stage I seminomas: These cancers are cured in more than 95% of patients.
+Stage I seminomas: These cancers can be cured in nearly all patients.
 They are first treated by surgically removing the testicle and spermatic cord (radical inguinal orchiectomy).
-After surgery, several choices exist:
+After surgery, there are several treatment choices:

-- Radiation therapy: Radiation aimed at para-aortic lymph nodes (in the back of the abdomen, around the large blood vessel called the aorta) is the most common next step.
-Because seminoma cells are very sensitive to radiation, low doses can be used, usually for about 10 to 15 treatments (given over 2 to 3 weeks).
+- Radiation therapy: Radiation aimed at para-aortic lymph nodes (in the back of the abdomen, around the large blood vessel called the aorta) is another option.
+Because seminoma cells are very sensitive to radiation, low doses can be used, usually about 10 to 15 treatments (given over 2 to 3 weeks).

-- Chemotherapy: Another choice that works as well as radiation is to give 1 or 2 doses of chemotherapy (chemo) with the drug carboplatin after surgery.
+- Chemotherapy: An option that works as well as radiation is to give 1 or 2 cycles of chemotherapy (chemo) with the drug carboplatin after surgery.

-The doctor may recommend radiation therapy even though CT scan results do not show that the cancer has spread to the nodes.
-This is because in about 1 in 5 patients, cancerous cells have spread, but cannot be seen on imaging tests like CT scans.
-Radiation therapy is usually successful in destroying these hidden (occult) metastases.
+The doctor may recommend this because in about 1 in 5 patients with stage I seminoma, cancer cells have spread outside the testicle but cannot be seen on imaging tests like CT scans.
+Radiation therapy can usually destroy these hidden (occult) metastases.

-Stage I non-seminomas: These cancers are also highly curable (about 98%), but the standard treatment is different from that of seminomas.
+Stage I non-seminomas: Nearly all of these cancers can be cured, but the standard treatment is different from that of seminomas.
 As with seminomas, the initial treatment is surgery to remove the testicle and tumor (radical inguinal orchiectomy).
 Then the treatment choices depend on the stage.

 For stage IA (T1) there are 2 choices:

-- Retroperitoneal lymph node dissection (RPLND): Removal of lymph nodes at the back of the abdomen has the advantage of a high cure rate but the disadvantages of major surgery, with its complications and possibly losing the ability to ejaculate normally.
-After RPLND, if the nodes are found to have cancer in them, chemo may be recommended.
+- Retroperitoneal lymph node dissection (RPLND): Removal of lymph nodes at the back of the abdomen has the advantage of a high cure rate but the disadvantages of major surgery, with its possible complications, including losing the ability to ejaculate normally.
+After RPLND, if cancer is found in the nodes, chemo may be recommended.

 For stage IB (T2, T3, or T4) there are up to 3 options:

-- Chemotherapy: The most common option is the BEP regimen (bleomycin, etoposide, and cisplatin) for 2 cycles.
-This option has a high cure rate but has the disadvantage of the side effects of chemo (mostly the short-term effects, since 2 cycles cause fewer long-term effects).
-This approach is more often used in Europe and less often used in the United States.
+- Chemotherapy with the BEP regimen (bleomycin, etoposide, and cisplatin) for 2 cycles.
+This has a high cure rate, but it can have side effects (which are mostly short-term).
+Chemo is used more often in Europe than in the United States.

-Stage IS non-seminoma: If the tumor marker levels (like AFP or HCG) are still high even after the testicle/tumor is removed, but no tumor is seen on a CT scan, chemo is recommended, either with either 3 cycles of BEP or 4 cycles of EP (etoposide and cisplatin).
+Stage IS non-seminoma: If the tumor marker levels (like AFP or HCG) are still high even after the testicle/tumor is removed but no tumor is seen on a CT scan, chemo is recommended, with either 3 cycles of BEP or 4 cycles of EP (etoposide and cisplatin).

 Stage II germ cell tumors

-After chemo, a CT scan is repeated to see if the retroperitoneal lymph nodes are still enlarged.
-If they are, they are removed by RPLND.
+After chemo, a CT scan is repeated to see if the lymph nodes are still enlarged.
+If they are, they are usually removed by RPLND.

 Stage III germ cell tumors

-Once chemo is complete, the doctor looks for any cancer that remains.
-Patients with normal scans and normal markers are usually watched carefully after this and may need no further treatment.
+Once chemo is complete, the doctor looks for any cancer that is left.
+Patients with normal scans and normal tumor marker levels are usually watched carefully after this and may need no further treatment.

-Sometimes a few tumors may remain.
+Sometimes a few tumors are left.
 These are most often in the lung or in the retroperitoneal lymph nodes.
 Further treatment at this point depends on the type of cancer.

-If the tumor marker levels are very high or the cancer is widespread then the usual chemo treatment may not always be enough.
-Sometimes the doctor may recommend high-dose chemotherapy followed by a stem cell transplant if regular chemo is not working.
+If the cancer is resistant to chemo or has spread to many organs, the usual doses of chemo may not always be enough.
+Sometimes the doctor might recommend high-dose chemo followed by a stem cell transplant.
 Patients might also want to consider enrolling in a clinical trial of newer chemo regimens.
-(For more information, see the section called "Clinical trials for testicular cancer.”)

 Recurrent germ cell tumors

-If a man’s cancer recurs after chemo or if his treatment is no longer working, he will be treated with different chemo regimens, which typically include ifosfamide, cisplatin, and either etoposide, paclitaxel, or vinblastine.
+If a man’s cancer recurs after chemo or if treatment is no longer working, he will be treated with a different chemo regimen, which typically includes ifosfamide, cisplatin, and either etoposide, paclitaxel, or vinblastine.

 Sertoli cell and Leydig cell tumors

-Radical inguinal orchiectomy is usually recommended for Sertoli cell and Leydig cell tumors.
+Typically, radical inguinal orchiectomy is the treatment for Sertoli cell and Leydig cell tumors.
 Radiation therapy and chemo are generally not effective in these rare types of testicular tumors.
-If the doctor suspects the tumor has metastasized beyond the testicle, the retroperitoneal lymph nodes may be surgically removed.
+If the doctor suspects the tumor has spread beyond the testicle, the retroperitoneal lymph nodes may be surgically removed.